openaps/docs/docs/docs/walkthrough/phase-0/edison-explorer-board-Mac.md

 ```
 in the terminal window where you ran `./flashall.sh`.
 As it says, this should take about 10 minutes.
 It may appear like nothing is happening for awhile, but wait it out.
 If it didn’t take long at all...chances are that the flash didn’t really work, in which case you should read through the [full docs] and try again, and/or check out the Troubleshooting section at the bottom.

-After flashing is complete, watch the window as you should get asked to type **control-D to continue**.
+OLDER JUBILINUX VERSIONS: After flashing is complete, watch the window as you should get asked to type **control-D to continue**.
 If so, go ahead and press (don’t type that out, just press the keys) control-D to keep going.
 After one of the reboots, you'll probably see:

 ```
 [**    ] A start job is running for /etc/rc.local Compatibili...14s / no limit)